Nath5/frogoracletradingdocs/docs/README.md

 2. When the indicator pop-up appears click the 'Invite-Only' tab on the bottom left
 3. Click on the `open space` next to the indicator name to add to your chart.

-`It make take a moment for the indicator to show up, don't keep clicking or you will end up with multiple instances on your chart.`
+`It may take a moment for the indicator to show up, don't keep clicking or you will end up with multiple instances on your chart.`

 [filename](_media/adding_indicator.webm ':include :type=video controls width=100% loop')

-> <a href="/_media/adding_indicator_mobile.mp4">View Mobile Version of Video</a>
+> <a href="/frogoracletradingdocs/_media/adding_indicator_mobile.mp4">View Mobile Version of Video</a>

 ## Time-Frame Constraints